 You might find that fishing the turn signal wires and connector out of the column to be very frustrating.
-You could try having someone hold it vertical while you pull directly up on the turn signal switch.
-You may even want to use a thin long bladed screwdriver to help prod the connector up and out.
+You could try having someone hold The steering column vertical while you pull directly up on the turn signal switch.

 Alternate method of feeding switch wires through the column